April 1, 2026

 Details for the most recent rate change include:

-Residential customers who buy natural gas from Enbridge Gas will see an increase in their natural gas bills ranging from about $67 to $98 (5.8% to 11.3%) per year, depending on location.
+Residential customers who buy natural gas from Enbridge Gas will see a decrease in their natural gas bills ranging from about $56 to $136 (4.6% to 13.6%) per year, depending on location.
 The overall impact of these changes will depend on how much gas you use and whether you purchase your gas from a gas marketer.

-Enbridge Gas buys natural gas and gas transportation services for our customers from the market and we pass these costs to you without mark-up.
+Enbridge Gas buys natural gas and gas transportation services for our customers from the market and we pass any costs to customers without mark-up.
 Delivery and storage rates are reviewed and approved by the Ontario Energy Board, which conducts an open review process with participation from consumer groups and Ontario municipalities.

 Please visit our residential rates section to view the rates specific to you and the area where you live.